ArcticMC/Scenarios/descriptions.md

 > When a player dies, their corpse will remain on the ground to show where they died.

 ### Corrupt Kings (H)
 > Every team will have a king.
 The king will be unknown to the team, each time a teammate dies, the king gets their hearts.
 The king will have 20 hearts and strength once all of their teammates have died.
-The goal of the team is to kill the king and the king's goal is to kill their team members.

 ### Craftable Absorption (L)
 > Absorption is off by default.
 When you have made a golden apple.
 If you surround the golden apple with 4 more gold, then it will become an Absorption Golden Apple.
 (This does not work with Absorption Golden Heads)